galasa-dev/cli/README.md

 ### Errors
 See [here](./docs/generated/errors-list.md) for a list of error messages the `galasactl` tool can output.

+### Known limitations
+- Go programs can sometimes struggle to resolve DNS names, especially when a working over a virtual private network (VPN).
+In such situations, you may notice that a bootstrap file cannot be found with `galasactl` but can be found by a desktop browser, or curl command.
+In such situations we recommend that you manually add the host detail to the `/etc/hosts` file, to avoid DNS being involved in the resolution mechanism.

 ## Building locally
 To build the cli tools locally, use the `./build-locally.sh --help` script for instructions.